Skip to main content

 In this section, we are going to describe the textfield tag.
 The textfield tag is a UI tag that is used to render an HTML input field of type text.
 Add the following code snippet into the struts.xml file. struts.xml <action name="submitTag"> <result>/pages/uiTags/submitTag.jsp</result> </action> Create a jsp using the tag <s:textfield > that renders an HTML input field of type text. <s:textfield label="Employee Name" name="empname" size="15" maxlength="10" /> tag displays an HTML text field with label equal to Employee Name with length of 15 columns. textfieldTag.jsp <%@ taglib prefix="s" uri="/struts-tags" %> <html> <head> <title>Textfield Tag Example</title> </head> <body> <h1><span style="background-color: #FFFFcc">Tex...

-Struts2 - Radio Tag (Form Tags)
+Struts2 - Submit Tag (Form Tags)